0%

 Platforms like Hootsuite or Buffer not only allow you to schedule social media posts but also offer analytics to measure the effectiveness of your social media strategies in driving traffic and engagement.

-These, such as Ahrefs and Majestic, focus on evaluating your website’s backlink profile, which is a crucial factor in SEO.
+These tools, such as Ahrefs and Majestic, focus on evaluating your website’s backlink profile, a crucial factor in SEO.

 6. Local SEO Tools

-Platforms like BrightLocal and Moz Local offer specialized features for tracking local SEO metrics, including local keyword rankings and Google My Business performance.
+Platforms like BrightLocal and Moz Local offer specialised features for tracking local SEO metrics, including local keyword rankings and Google My Business performance.

-Examples include Optimizely and Unbounce, which allow you to run A/B tests to optimize page elements for higher conversion rates.
+Examples include Optimizely and Unbounce, which allow you to run A/B tests to optimise page elements for higher conversion rates.

 8. Custom Dashboards and Reporting Tools

-Such as Google Data Studio or Tableau, enable you to create customized reports and dashboards that can compile data from multiple sources for a holistic view.
+Such as Google Data Studio or Tableau, enable you to create customised reports and dashboards that can compile data from multiple sources for a holistic view.

 9. SEO Plugins for CMS

-Using a Content Management System (CMS) like WordPress and several plugins, such as Yoast SEO and All in One SEO Pack, can provide rudimentary tracking and suggestions.
+Using a Content Management System (CMS) like WordPress, along with several plugins such as Yoast SEO and All in One SEO Pack, can provide rudimentary tracking and suggestions.

 Key Features to Look For